EMMEI96/HFS-harmonic_file_synthesizer/README.md

 **When using filter knobs with midilearn while playing, the changement of values has to be slow, unless the software won't follow up fluidly.**

-**Try not varying the envelope while playing**, the app has a protection for it, but it's better to not stress it too much
+**Try not varying the envelope while playing**, the app has a protection for it, but it's better to not stress it too much.

+**Play one key after the other**, the piano keyboard stops itself if a key is moved up while another is pressed, so keep the sequence clean: there is the release of the envelope that links the notes for you anyways.

 ## 2.WaveSurfer